KrekoG/vanillaplus/README.md

 ## About

+Should you want to help share information from this guide, you may click on the headers and the url in your browser will change.
+If you copy and paste the new url, the opener of the link will be directed to the selected part right away.

 This document is currently maintained by [KrekoG](https://github.com/KrekoG/).

 If you find any inaccuracies, grammatical errors or would like to suggest (or even write) additions, please contact me on github or discord.